wna-se/ArtierThanThou/Presentation.md

 * Adapting to direct your attention to what you would find most interesting
 * Data: Helpful questions

-## Summarized view and direction – In which direction would you like to continue?
+## Smart view and direction – In which direction would you like to continue?

 * Reduce the number of choices by grouping objects and representing them by the most intresting/useful in each group
 * Procees in the direction that looks most interesting and discover more items in that direction